-Introduction: Investigations in urban areas have just begun to explore how the indoor dust microbiome may affect the pathogenesis of asthma and allery.
-We aimed to investigate the early fungal and bacterial microbiome in house dust with allergic sensitization and wheezing later in childhood.
+BACKGROUND: Investigations in urban areas have just begun to explore how the indoor dust microbiome may affect the pathogenesis of asthma and allery.

+OBJECTIVE: We aimed to investigate the early fungal and bacterial microbiome in house dust with allergic sensitization and wheezing later in childhood.

-Methods: Individual dust samples from 189 homes of the LISAplus birth cohort study were collected shortly after birth from living room floors and profiled for fungal and bacterial microbiome.
-Fungal and bacterial diversity was assessed with terminal restriction fragment length polymorphism (tRFLP) and defined by the Simpson diversity index.
-Information on wheezing outcomes and co-variates until the age of 10 years was obtained by parental questionnaires.
-Information on specific allergic sensitization was available at 6 and 10 years.
-Logistic regression and General Estimation Equation (GEE) models were used to examine the relationship between microbial diversity and health outcomes.
+METHODS: Individual dust samples from 189 homes of the LISAplus birth cohort study were collected shortly after birth from living room floors and profiled for fungal and bacterial microbiome.
+Fungal and bacterial diversity was assessed with terminal restriction fragment length polymorphism (tRFLP) and defined by Simpson's Diversity Index.
+Information on wheezing outcomes and covariates until the age of 10 years was obtained by parent questionnaires.
+Information on specific allergic sensitization was available at child's age 6 and 10 years.
+Logistic regression and general estimation equation (GEE) models were used to examine the relationship between microbial diversity and health outcomes.

-Results: Logistic regression analyses revealed a significantly reduced risk of developing sensitization to aero-allergens at 6 years and ever wheezing until the age of 10 years for exposure to higher fungal diversity (adjusted Odds Ratio aOR (95%CI): 0.26 (0.10-0.70)), and 0.42 (0.18-0.96), respectively), in adjusted analyses.
+RESULTS: Adjusted logistic regression analyses revealed a significantly reduced risk of developing sensitization to aero-allergens at 6 years and ever wheezing until the age of 10 years for exposure to higher fungal diversity [adjusted odds ratio (aOR) = 0.26 (95% CI: 0.10, 0.70), and 0.42 (95% CI: 0.18, 0.96), respectively].
 The associations were attenuated for the longitudinal analyses (GEE) until the age of 10 years.
 There was no association between higher exposure to bacterial diversity and the tested health outcomes.

-Conclusion: Higher early exposure to fungal diversity might help to prevent from developing sensitization to aero-allergens in early childhood, but the reasons for attenuated effects in later childhood require further prospective studies.
+CONCLUSION: Higher early exposure to fungal diversity might help to prevent a child from developing sensitization to aero-allergens in early childhood, but the reasons for attenuated effects in later childhood require further prospective studies.